JoakimKv/flask_mysql_with_blogs/README.md

 ## Extra Information

 All users (that are not test users for pytest) have the password `root`.
 It is recommended to look at 'pip_install_info.txt' here is a lot of important information and useful commands if you want to use the project.
+My domain is 'kvistholm.net' at the time of creating this project, but you may have to change this domain name with your own domain name especially in nginx's 'blogs_seasons.conf' but also in many other places.

 ## Project Structure